 Roxanne: That’s awesome.

 Stephen: I love to code in Java.
 I’m learning Python now for machine learning.
-I have a statistics background and I want to start doing that whole machine learning Python thing.
+As a matter of fact, I have a statistics background and I want to start doing that whole machine learning Python thing.
 It keeps me interested every day.

 Matt Vaughn: Were you involved with the analytical and statistics side of things in your at Nielsen?

 Stephen: I actually worked on their nielsen.com website.
 That’s what I was a software development manager for – but I did no coding.
-After I left the Tampa Bay Times downstairs, I decided to give myself – I’d been going from job to job for over 20 years now, it’s always from one right to the other, and I didn’t really know where I was going to go.
-So after I left downstairs, I said, “well let’s try Nielsen for a little bit as a consultant more or less, and let’s see what I like and what I don’t like.”
+After I left the Tampa Bay Times downstairs, I decided to give myself – I went from job to job for over 20 years now, it’s always from one right to the other, and I didn’t really know where I would go.
+So after I left downstairs, I said, “Well, let’s try Nielsen for a little bit as a consultant, and let’s see what I like and what I don’t like.”
 And Nielsen was great.
-But I did realize, you know what?
-I’m at the point now that I’d really like to get a little bit more hands on.
+But I did realize I’m at the point now that I’d really like to get a little bit more hands on.
 I love to design, I love to build.
 And so, that’s where we are now.

-Roxanne: You had mentioned machine learning.
-Are there some possible applications you could think of The Penny Hoarder (that you’re allowed to talk about)?
+Roxanne: You mentioned machine learning.
+What possible applications could The Penny Hoarder have for ML (that you’re allowed to talk about)?